Illicit activities of North Korea: Hacking

-North Korean trained or affiliated hackers are also accused of stealing cryptocurrencies through hacking and digital theft, with North Korean groups reportedly stealing over $1.3 billion worth of cryptocurrency in 2024 alone, accounting for two thirds of global cryptocurrency thefts worldwide.
+North Korean groups reportedly stole over $1.3 billion worth of cryptocurrency in 2024 alone, accounting for two thirds of global cryptocurrency thefts worldwide.

+Trafficking

 Drug trade

-It is alleged that North Korea's illegal drug trade dates back to the 1970s and includes the manufacturing, selling, and trafficking of illicit drugs, as well as counterfeit otherwise legal pharmaceuticals.
+It is alleged that North Korea's illegal drug trade dates back to the 1970s and includes the manufacturing, selling, and trafficking of illicit drugs.
 Production began in the mountainous Hamgyong and Ryanggang Provinces, particularly in the village of Yonsah, where Kim Il Sung sanctioned the creation of an opium farm.

 To provide a cover of legitimacy, the North Korean government uses front companies, like the Ryugyong Corporation under the control of the Korean Workers Party's Foreign Relations Department, to conduct clandestine activities.
 The company also holds large tracts of land within the country for the sole purpose of growing opium and each year the company sent tens of thousands of dollars in hard currency to Kim Jong Un for his use.
 Unlike most companies, Ryugyong Corporation has no import or export quota restrictions.

 According to defector Yoon Yong-sol, during the famine "[t]here were some complaints that during the famine we should be growing grain, not poppies, but the instruction from the central government was that if we grow poppies we can sell the product for 10 times as much to buy grain. ...
 The only way to earn hard currency is by drugs."

 Reports of methamphetamine (known as "ice drug" in North Korea) use in the country surfaced in the late 1990s.
 According to Isaac Stone Fish writing in Foreign Policy, the production of methamphetamine in North Korea is done by chemists and other underemployed scientists.
 Methamphetamine is often taken as a "medication" within North Korea, which has helped to fuel its spread.
 As the production and sale of opium declined in the mid-2000s, methamphetamine became more pervasive.
 To bring in much-needed cash, the international methamphetamine trade began, spreading first to China, and with the drug being made in state-run laboratories.
 However, Isaac Stone Fish admitted with regard to his report: "I have no idea what is actually happening inside North Korea".